-► To upgrade CC-SG:
+To upgrade CC-SG:

-- 1. Download the firmware file to your client PC. - Log into the CC-SG Admin Client using an account that has the CC Setup and Control privilege. - 3.
-Enter Maintenance Mode.
-See Entering Maintenance Mode (on page 222). - 4.
+- 1. Download the firmware file to your client PC. - 2.
+Log into the CC-SG Admin Client using an account that has the CC Setup and Control privilege. - Choose System Maintenance > Maintenance Mode > Enter Maintenance Mode.
+Enter password, delay time, and message for users.
+All users will be logged out when time delay ends. - 4.
 Once CC-SG is in maintenance mode, choose System Maintenance > Upgrade. - 5.
 Click Browse.
 Navigate to and select the CC-SG firmware file (.zip) then click Open. - 6.
-Click OK to upload the firmware file to CC-SG. - After the firmware file is uploaded to CC-SG, a success message appears, indicating that CC-SG has begun the upgrade process.
-All users will be disconnected from CC-SG at this time. - You must wait for the upgrade to complete before logging into CC-SG again.
+Click OK to upload the firmware file to CC-SG.

+After the firmware file is uploaded to CC-SG, a success message appears, indicating that CC-SG has begun the upgrade process.
+All users will be disconnected from CC-SG at this time.

+- You must wait for the upgrade to complete before logging into CC-SG again.
 You can monitor the upgrade in the Diagnostic Console. - Access Diagnostic Console using the admin account.
-See Access Administrator Console (on page 303). - b.
+See Access Administrator Console (on page 341). - b.
 Choose Admin > System Logfile Viewer.
 Select sg/upgrade.log then choose View to view the upgrade log. - c.
 Wait for the upgrade process to run.
 The upgrade process is complete when you see the "Upgrade completed" message in the upgrade log.
 Alternatively, you may wait for the SNMP trap ccImageUpgradeResults with a "success" message. - d.
 The server must reboot.
 The reboot process begins when you see the "Linux reboot" message in the upgrade.log.
 The server will shut down and reboot.

-Note: For upgrades from CC-SG 3.x to 4.0.x, the system will reboot twice, which is normal and expected.
+Note: For upgrades from CC-SG 5.x to 6.0, and from 3.x to 4.0.x, the system will reboot twice, which is normal and expected.

 - e.
 In approximately 2 minutes after the reboot, you may re-access the Diagnostic Console using the admin account, and monitor the progress of the upgrade process.
-Optional. - 8.
-Click OK to exit CC-SG. - Clear the browser cache, then close the browser window.
-See Clear the Browser's Cache (on page 231).

-- 10. Clear the Java cache.
-See Clear the Java Cache (on page 231). - 11.
+Optional. - Click OK to exit CC-SG. - 9.
+Clear the browser cache, then close the browser window.
+See Clear the Browser's Cache (on page 259). - 10.
+Clear the Java cache.
+See Clear the Java Cache (on page 259). - 11.
 Launch a new web browser window. - 12.
 Log into the CC-SG Admin Client using an account that has the CC Setup and Control privilege. - 13.
 Choose Help > About Raritan Secure Gateway.
 Check the version number to verify that the upgrade was successful. - If the version has not upgraded, repeat the previous steps. - If upgrade was successful, proceed to the next step. - 14.
-Exit Maintenance Mode.
-See Exiting Maintenance Mode (on page 222). - 15.
+Choose System Maintenance > Maintenance Mode > Exit Maintenance Mode.
+Click OK.
+All users will be able to login now. - 15.
 Back up the CC-SG.
-See Backing Up CC-SG (on page 222).
+See Backing Up CC-SG (on page 250).